aws-samples/amazon-cloudfront-log-analysis/lab2-elk-cloudfront-log-analysis/README.md

 Logstash provides out-of-the box plugins such as [grok](https://www.elastic.co/guide/en/logstash/6.4/plugins-filters-grok.html) for filtering and enriching the data, derives [geo coordinates from Ip addresses](https://www.elastic.co/guide/en/logstash/6.4/plugins-filters-geoip.html) before ingesting the data to ElasticSearch domain.
 Kibana provides a broad set of visualization, filtering and aggregation options to analyze your data that is stored in ElasticSearch domain.

 In this lab, you will visualize CloudFront access behavior using Kibana Geo-spatial visualization options such as [Regional](https://www.elastic.co/guide/en/kibana/current/regionmap.html) and [Coordinate graphs](https://www.elastic.co/guide/en/kibana/current/tilemap.html).
-These maps can
+These maps can provide nice insights about your customer behaviour as well as latency information of your CloudFront distribution for various geo locations.

 Note: We will use a sample access logs generated from our demo environment.
 In a production scenario, you can just change the Logstash configuration to poll the logs from your S3 bucket or configure CloudFront distribution logs to deliver the bucket used in this Lab.